Real estate is an industry defined by massive opportunity—and competition.

 If you think a chatbot is simply there to send automated messages to website visitors in your absence, however, you’d be mistaken.
 Chatbots can be programmed to serve relevant answers to specific questions, and capture your visitors’ contact information.
 Some chatbots can even display listing photos directly in the chat window.

 Perhaps, most importantly, chatbots enable your website to be useful and relevant to potential clients 24-7, which is a major plus in such a customer-focused industry as real estate.
 When it comes to choosing a chatbot, there are several different options out there, from web chat to Facebook to SMS bots.
+But whether you settle for a chatbot like Tidio that’s part of a wider CMS, or develop your own from scratch, the goal always remains the same — to provide excellent customer service and ease the burden on your human agents.

 At Venngage, we’re particularly obsessed with customer service, which is why we’re such big proponents of chat support!